ludwig-ai/ludwig-docs/src/docs/user_guide.md

 During training Ludwig saves two sets of weights for the model, one that is the weights at the end of the epoch where the best performance on the validation measure was achieved and one that is the weights at the end of the latest epoch.
 The reason for keeping the second set is to be able to resume training in case the training process gets interrupted somehow.

 To resume training using the latest weights and the whole history of progress so far you have to specify the `--model_resume_path` argument.
 You can avoid saving the latest weights and the overall progress so far by using the argument `--skip_save_progress`, but you will not be able to resume it afterwards.
 Another available option is to load a previously trained model as an initialization for a new training process.
 In this case Ludwig will start a new training process, without knowing any progress of the previous model, no training statistics, nor the number of epochs the model has been trained on so far.
 It's not resuming training, just initializing training with a previously trained model with the same model definition, and it is accomplished through the `--model_load_path` argument.

-You can request a k-fold cross validation run by specifing the `--k_fold` parameter.

 You can specify a random seed to be used by the python environment, python random package, numpy and TensorFlow with the `--random_seed` argument.
 This is useful for reproducibility.
 Be aware that due to asynchronicity in the TensorFlow GPU execution, when training on GPU results may not be reproducible.

 You can manage which GPUs on your machine are used with the `--gpus` argument, which accepts a string identical to the format of `CUDA_VISIBLE_DEVICES` environment variable, namely a list of integers separated by comma.
-You can also specify the fraction of the GPU memory that will be initially assigned to TensorFlow with `--gpu_fraction`.
+You can also specify the amount of GPU memory that will be initially assigned to TensorFlow with `--gpu_memory_limit`.
-By default it is 1.0, but you can set it, for instance, to 0.2 to use only 1/5 of the available memory.
-If TensorFlow will need more GPU memory it will try to increase this amount.
+By default all of memory is allocated.
+If less than all of memory is allcoated, TensorFlow will need more GPU memory it will try to increase this amount.

+If parameter `--use_horovod` is set `True`, will use Horovod for distributed processing.

 Finally the `--logging_level` argument lets you set the amount of logging that you want to see during training and the `--debug` argument turns on TensorFlow's `tfdbg`.
-Be careful when doing so, as it will help in catching errors, in particular infs and NaNs but it will consume much more memory.
+Be careful when doing so, as it will help in catching errors, in particular `infs` and `NaNs` but it will consume much more memory.

 Example:
 ```
-ludwig train --data_csv reuters-allcats.csv --model_definition "{input_features: [{name: text, type: text, encoder: parallel_cnn, level: word}], output_features: [{name: class, type: category}]}"
+ludwig train --dataset reuters-allcats.csv --model_definition "{input_features: [{name: text, type: text, encoder: parallel_cnn, level: word}], output_features: [{name: class, type: category}]}"
 ```

 predict